 About a month ago I made a huge decision to die to an old area of life that I might live in a continual adventure with Christ.
 My own decision happened because of TRUSTING Christ and COUNSELING at Eve Center.

 Thank you both for being there when I had nowhere else to turn.

-I went to live at my parents, where my 2 1/2 year old daughter was molested by my brother the first evening we were there.
+I went to live at my parents, where my 2 1/2-year-old daughters were molested by my brother the first evening we were there.
 Her 2 brothers knew that something wasn’t right.
 My brother had a mobile home on a lot beside my parents home.
 I was inside talking with my mom and my kids were with my dad in the game room.
 Upon noticing the kids had gotten quiet, I went to check to see what was going on.
 My dad said they went outside to play.
 As soon as I opened the front door I could hear my boys screaming and kicking at the mobile home door.
 I knew something bad had happened…